marthenlt/daytrader-installation-guide/README.md

         cp daytrader-ee7/target/daytrader-ee7-1.0-SNAPSHOT.ear daytrader-ee7-wlpcfg/servers/daytrader7Sample/apps/daytrader-ee7.ear

-3) Also the Derby library (derby-10.10.1.1.jar) inside the server.xml configuration for JNDI datasource is not available.
+3) Also, Derby JAR library (derby-10.10.1.1.jar) inside the server.xml configuration for JNDI datasource is not available.
    So, I have to manually copy it there since I found it available in my MVN local repository.
    Here's the command I used to copy Derby JAR library: